GSA/datagov-11ty/posts/2021-02-05-launch-of-the-new-data-gov-catalog.md

 - meta
 date: '2021-02-05T16:13:00'
 date_gmt: '2021-02-05T21:13:00'
+excerpt: |-
-excerpt: '<p>On February 5, 2021 we will be launching a new version of the Data.gov catalog.
-The new catalog is the culmination of many months of work in updating the behind-the-scenes functioning of the Data.gov catalog, which automatically harvests over 1000 &hellip; <a aria-describedby="post-title-26726182" href="https://www.data.gov/meta/launch-of-the-new-data-gov-catalog/">Continued</a></p>'
+  On February 5, 2021 we will be launching a new version of the Data.gov catalog.
+The new catalog is the culmination of many months of work in updating the behind-the-scenes functioning of the Data.gov catalog, which automatically harvests over 1000…
 guid: https://www.data.gov/?p=26726182
 id: 26726182
 link: https://www.data.gov/meta/launch-of-the-new-data-gov-catalog/